Acorns are toxic to horses!

 Know what types of trees are around your horses.

-So a few questions are obvious – how many acorns does your horse need to eat to get poisoned?
+- How many acorns does your horse need to eat to get poisoned?
+Well, it varies.

-- There is no answer to this question, as every horse is different and the level of poisoning also relates to how much forage your horse is eating at the time.
+- There is no answer to this question, as every horse is different, and the level of poisoning also relates to how much forage your horse is eating at the time.
 So he’s munching on a flake of hay and eats a few acorns?
 No big deal.
-He has forsaken his hay and is now trying to eat the entire oak tree?
-Big issue.
+He has forsaken his hay and is now trying to eat the entire oak tree can be a big issue.
 The bottom line is that oaks and horses are not ideal to live together in any quantity.

 - It should also be noted that some horses develop an acorn addiction, which is why they often ignore their regular meals and only consume acorns, oak leaves, and buds, some venturing as far as to eat bark and limbs, too.
 Other horses don’t care at all about acorns.